gvenkatr13/Dual_Interleaved_adc_FFT/README.md

 ## Overview

-This project utilizes the STM32H7H7 microcontroller to perform Fast Fourier Transform (FFT) computations on ADC samples acquired in Dual Interleaved Mode.
-It leverages Direct Memory Access (DMA) for efficient data transfer between the ADC and memory, reducing CPU overhead.
+This project utilizes the STM32H7H7 microcontroller to perform Fast Fourier Transform (FFT) computations on ADC samples acquired in Dual Interleaved Mode with Direct Memory Access (DMA).

 ## Features